the-blundell-lab/preAML_evolutionary_dynamics/README.md

 # Evolutionary dynamics in the decade preceding acute myeloid leukaemia
-This repository contains the code and necessary files to accompany the manuscript **"Evolutionary dynamics in the decade preceding acute myeloid leukaemia"**.
+This repository contains the code to accompany the manuscript **"Evolutionary dynamics in the decade preceding acute myeloid leukaemia"**.
 Code was written using Python.

 TETRIS-seq code, for analysing the raw sequencing data and processing the duplex output files with the TETRIS-seq _in silico_ noise correction model can be found here: https://github.com/the-blundell-lab/TETRIS-seq